 Recently I was invited to be on the TV show LawCall.
 I decided to write about that experience; the good, the challenges, and the behind the scenes “secrets.

-LawCall is a live, weekly, thirty-minute call-in show hosted by local personal injury attorneys Rocky Wilkins and Tim Porter of the law firms, Rocky Wilkins Law Firm and Porter Malouf, respectively.
+LawCall is a live, weekly, thirty-minute call-in show hosted by local personal injury attorneys Rocky Wilkins and Tim Porter of the law firms, Morgan & Morgan and Porter Malouf, respectively.
 The show features guests attorneys from across the state of Mississippi.
-Every show highlights one legal area.
+Every show highlights usually an area law.
 The attorneys take live phone calls from viewers pertaining to that topic.
 My appearance was the Valentine’s edition; Love & the Law – Family Law in Mississippi.

 This was not my first time on television discussing legal themes.
 I was previously a guest on the Local 98 TV Show The Reel Deal with Cole Berry discussing legal movies.
 I have also been on the radio discussing Father’s Rights on WLEZ, in preparation for the then upcoming Mississippi Volunteer Lawyers Project’s free family law seminar.
 I also routinely speak at CLEs (continuing legal education seminars) on Family Law.
 I really enjoy these opportunities to talk about what I do.

 On LawCall the usual hosts were out-of-town so Ben Wilson, an attorney with Rocky Wilkins Firm, filled in for Rocky.
 Ben and I discussed general family law topics prior to the show.
 I also met and spoke with the moderator/ TV facilitator Tamica Smith.
 Tamica is a pro.
 She has been on the news and TV for over 15 years in various markets and was as cool as a cucumber.